SidonTheTroll/Erstes-Jahr/Practical/Chemistry/extra/salt-analysis.md

 # Dry Test for Basic Radicals

-Perform this experiment by haeting a small amount of salt in a dry test tube.
+Perform this experiment by heating a small amount of salt in a dry test tube.
-Information from this test can give valuable clues, partly from observation of the residue partly from identification of any gas evolved.
+Information from this test can give valuable clues, partly from observation of the residue and partly from identification of any gas evolved.
 Tabulate your observations along with the interferences that you can draw.

 > A pinch of solid is put to dry test in a test tube.